Foxconn 'adjusting' Wisconsin factory plans hailed by Trump

 Foxconn, officially known as Hon Hai Precision Industry, is one of many key tech companies who find themselves buffeted by the trade war.

-The world's largest contract-electronics manufacturer assembles most of its products on the Chinese mainland but many of its high-tech gadgets are bought by consumers in the United States, leaving it acutely vulnerable to Trump's tariffs.
+The world's largest contract-electronics manufacturer assembles most of its products on the Chinese mainland but many of its gadgets are sold in the United States, leaving it vulnerable to Trump's tariffs.

 Its Wisconsin investment has not been without controversy.

-The state's Republican former Governor Scott Walker -- a vocal supporter of the plant -- was defeated late last year by a Democrat who said that the huge tax breaks offered to Foxconn risked negating the jobs it created in the state.
+The state's Republican former Governor Scott Walker -- a vocal supporter of the plant -- was defeated last year by a Democrat who said the huge tax breaks offered to Foxconn risked negating the jobs it created.

-It has also struggled so far to meet the hiring targets that were part of the deal.
+It has also struggled to meet the hiring targets that were part of the deal.